-Finally, by visiting Athens it doesn’t mean you have to stay in Athens as there are plenty of ways you can get out of the city to see different cities, the mountains and even some greek islands in just one day!
+Finally, by going on a City Break in Athens it doesn’t mean you have to stay in Athens as there are plenty of ways you can get out of the city to see different cities, the mountains and even some greek islands in just one day!

 Places such as Delphi which is the sacred centre of ancient Greece can be visited on a day trip.
 As can Hydra, Poros, and Aegina Islands on a cruise from Athens thanks to Athens being so close to the port.
 If you want to head into the Countryside there’s a tour to the spectacular Meteora rock formations which includes seeing many monasteries with a glimpse of life inside these monasteries.